|SU Home | Parking Home | Index |

 · Disabled/Medical Form

 Any person with a request for special consideration due to a medical condition, whether temporary or permanent, must have their physician complete an Application for Review for Special Parking.
 The completed form must be sent to the Syracuse University Health Center (address is on the form) for review.
 Once a decision is made, Health Center will contact both the applicant and Parking Services with an arrangement that will meet the needs of the condition.
 Decisions made by the Health Center are final and not negotiable with Parking Services.
+Permits will be processed at time of pick-up and are subject to stated parking fees for faculty/staff and students.

 - Disabled spaces and permits are designated by signs bearing the national disabled parking symbol.
 These spaces are for use by qualified students, faculty and staff members.